darylturner/node-netconf/README.md

     }
 });
 ```
+Checkout examples on github for more usage examples.
 ## Usage
-Checkout examples on github for more usage examples.

 ### Connecting to endpoint

-Create a new Client object and pass in the connection parameters via a JavaScript object.
+Create a new Client object by passing in the connection parameters via a JavaScript object.
 Both password and private key authentication methods are supported.

 ```JavaScript
 var params = {